 We recommend a walking tour of the historic centre of Brasov, its highlights include the Black Church, the Council Square, the old quarter Schei, Europe's narrowest street (Rope Street), the Katerina Gate that separated the Romanians from the Saxons in the Austro-Hungarian occupancy period and much more.
 We suggest a lunch in a traditional restaurant in the city centre. it is also possible to get the funicular railway to the top of the nearby hill for stunning views, some fresh air and a lovely walk (assuming nice weather).

 Onward drive at the end of the day to Zarnesti.

-We have arranged this part of the trip in a quiet location offering you both relaxation opportuinities as wells as so much sightseeing and countryside activities available in this fabulous corner of Transylvania.
+We suggest taking this part of your itinerary in a quiet location offering you so many sightseeing choices and countryside activities as well as opportunities for relaxation in this fabulous corner of Transylvania.
 Within easy reach of Zarnesti are the following:

 * Bran Castle

 * Scenic drive to Azuga and Sinaia to visit stunning Peles Castle

 * Outdoor activities including Hiking, mountain biking, adventure park, bear watching & much more